deltaDAO/wallet-generator/README.md

 wallet-generator --help
 ```

-4. Creating new wallets
-You can create a new wallet using the following command:
+4. Creating a new wallet is possible using the following command:
 ```
 wallet-generator create --password mypassword
 ```